projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

      - **chrono::ChLinkMotorLinearPosition**, if you deal with a linear actuator
      - whatever constraint that interfaces with a 1D driveline (chrono::ChLinkMotorRotationDriveline or chrono::ChLinkMotorLinearDriveline), then add a **chrono::ChShaftsMotorAngle** in the driveline.
-  2. You might be tempted to use a ChFunction_Const for the angle/position, and then continuously change its value using myfunct->Set_yconst() during the simulation loop: this would work only roughly, because these constraint-based motors require also the derivative in order to work smoothly.
+  2. You might be tempted to use a ChFunctionConst for the angle/position, and then continuously change its value using myfunct->Set_yconst() during the simulation loop: this would work only roughly, because these constraint-based motors require also the derivative in order to work smoothly.
 So the proper ways to control the angle/position of the motor, with automatic computation of derivative of the setpoint, is one of the following:
-     - provide a custom custom function inherited from chrono::ChFunction_SetpointCallback, where you implement the SetpointCallback() method (containing code that computes angle/position, automatically called at each timestep);
+     - provide a custom custom function inherited from chrono::ChFunctionSetpointCallback, where you implement the SetpointCallback() method (containing code that computes angle/position, automatically called at each timestep);
-     - or just use a concrete chrono::ChFunction_Setpoint function, in this case you just have to manually call myfunction->SetSetpoint(...) in your simulation loop, specifying the angle/position.
+     - or just use a concrete chrono::ChFunctionSetpoint function, in this case you just have to manually call myfunction->SetSetpoint(...) in your simulation loop, specifying the angle/position.

 - **Load-based approach**